boyugou/boyugou.github.io/index.md

 I'm broadly interested in **AI Agents** (general-purpose agents and ones in specific domains) and **Foundation Models** (Large Language Models and Large Multimodal Models).

-Specifically, I'm currently working on autonomous web and UI (mobile/desktop) agents.
+Specifically, I'm currently working on autonomous GUI (web/mobile/desktop) agents.

 If you share any similar interests, feel free to email me to discuss ideas and potential collaboration.